connar/connar.github.io/content/posts/dll-hijacking-journey.md

 Once it worked, I realized this technique actually has an additional usage, far more interesting.

-What we had achieved until now was to get a *signed, trusted* process to run our DLL.
+The first possibility of this technique is we had just achieved, which was to get a *signed, trusted* process to run our DLL.
 This is more of a malware/evasion angle.
 But the DLL runs with the privileges of the user that runned it.

 The other posibility that existed is to achieve privilege escalation.
 The concept is to get a *privileged* process to run our DLL.
 If the host runs as SYSTEM or auto-elevates, and we can plant our DLL where it will load it, then our code runs at that higher privilege, which is basically **local privilege escalation**.
 This is a much more valuable outcome, and a much harder thing to find, because it needs two independent things to line up at once.
 It's the class of bug shown in Conscia's [*Gaining SYSTEM privileges via DLL Hijacking*](https://conscia.com/blog/gaining-system-privileges-via-dll-Hijacking/) writeup, and in consumer software with sloppy directory permissions like the Wallpaper Engine case documented [by Austin Martin](https://blog.amartinsec.com/blog/dllHijacking/).